 4.6 Percentile-based statistics

-Actually, there are several definitions of “median,” each with different properties.
-But Percentile(50) is simple and efficient to compute.
+Actually, there are several definitions of “median,” each with

 Another percentile-based statistic is the interquartile range (IQR), which is a measure of the spread of a distribution.
 The IQR is the difference between the 75th and 25th percentiles.